-To determine whether altered epigenetic aging is a characteristic of other growth disorders associated with disruption of epigenetic regulatory molecules, we extended our study using publicly-available Illumina 450K DNA methylation data.
-We first analysed the data from individuals with Sotos syndrome, a congenital overgrowth syndrome which results from mutation of the epigenetic modifier NSD1 (Supplemental Table S5), a lysine histone methyltransferase, (Kurotaki et al. 2002; Qiao et al. 2011).
-Consistent with DNMT3A pathogenic variant carriers, these individuals are characterized by an epigenetic age acceleration of ~40% (linear regression model R2=0.869, p-value=6.4×10-9) (Fig. 3B,3D).
-We then examined data from individuals with Kabuki syndrome patients with pathogenic variants in the KMT2D gene (Supplemental Table S6), which also encodes a lysine histone methyltransferase, (Ng et al. 2010; Butcher et al. 2017).
-Kabuki syndrome is a multisystem disorder with patients typically presenting with post-natal growth deficiency (rather than overgrowth), characteristic facial features, intellectual disability and other variable features.
-Although there is more heterogeneity in epigenetic age when compared with the NSD1 mutation carriers there was a significant reduction in epigenetic age of approximately 40% seen across these individuals (linear regression model R^2 =0.418, p-value=0.023) (Fig. 3C,3D).
+To determine whether altered epigenetic aging is a characteristic of other growth disorders associated with disruption of epigenetic regulatory molecules, we extended our study using publicly available Illumina 450K DNA methylation data.
+We first analyzed the data from individuals with Sotos syndrome, a congenital overgrowth syndrome that results from mutation of the epigenetic modifier NSD1 (Supplemental Table S5), a lysine histone methyltransferase (Kurotaki et al. 2002; Qiao et al. 2011).
+Consistent with DNMT3A pathogenic variant carriers, these individuals are characterized by an epigenetic age acceleration of ~40% (linear regression model $R^2 = 0.869$, P-value = 6.4×10^{-9}) (Fig. 3B,D).
+We then examined data from Kabuki syndrome patients carrying pathogenic variants in the KMT2D gene (Supplemental Table S6), which also encodes a lysine histone methyltransferase (Ng et al. 2010; Butcher et al. 2017).
+Kabuki syndrome is a multisystem disorder.
+Patients typically present with postnatal growth deficiency (rather than overgrowth), a characteristic facial gestalt, ID, and other variable phenotypic features.
+Although there is more heterogeneity in epigenetic age when compared with the NSD1 pathogenic variant carriers, there was a significant reduction in epigenetic age of ~40% seen across these individuals (linear regression model $R^2 = 0.418$, P-value = 0.023) (Fig. 3C,D).